-Amazon FSx for Lustre provides a fully managed Lustre file system that allows file-based applications to access data with hundreds of gigabytes per second of data, millions of IOPS, and sub millisecond latencies.
-Amazon FSx provides high-performance storage at a low cost, because it uses nonreplicated SSD-based storage, with long-term data stored on lower-cost S3 or on-premises data stores.
-Amazon FSx is seamlessly integrated with Amazon S3, letting you automatically copy S3 data into Amazon FSx to run analyses for hours to weeks.
+Amazon FSx for Lustre provides a fully managed high-performance Lustre file system that allows file-based applications to access data with hundreds of gigabytes per second of data, millions of IOPS, and sub millisecond latencies.
+Amazon FSx works natively with Amazon S3, letting you transparently access your S3 objects as files on Amazon FSx to run analyses for hours to months.
 You can then write results back to S3, and simply delete your file system.
-FSx for Lustre also enables you to burst your compute-intensive workloads from on-premises to AWS, by allowing you to access your FSx file system over Amazon Direct Connect or VPN.
+FSx for Lustre also enables you to burst your data processing workloads from on-premises to AWS, by allowing you to access your FSx file system over Amazon Direct Connect or VPN.

 Lustre file system

-Lustre is a popular open-source parallel file system that is designed for compute-intensive workloads.
-These workloads include high performance computing, machine learning, and media processing.
+Lustre is a popular open-source parallel file system that is designed for high-performance workloads.
+These workloads include HPC, machine learning, analytics, and media processing.

-Amazon FSx can scale to hundreds of gigabytes per second of throughput, and millions of IOPS.
-Amazon FSx provides high throughput for processing massive amounts of data and performs operations with consistent, sub-millisecond latencies.
-Amazon FSx for Lustre supports file access to thousands of EC2 instances, enabling you to provide file storage for your compute-intensive workloads, like genomics, seismic exploration, and video rendering.
+Amazon FSx can scale up to hundreds of gigabytes per second of throughput, and millions of IOPS.
+Amazon FSx provides high throughput for processing large amounts of data and performs operations with consistent, sub-millisecond latencies.
+Amazon FSx for Lustre supports file access to thousands of EC2 instances, enabling you to provide file storage for your high-performance workloads, like genomics, seismic exploration, and video rendering.

 Seamless access to your data

-Amazon FSx is integrated with Amazon S3, making it easy to access your S3 data to run compute-intensive workloads.
-Your S3 data is automatically copied to FSx for Lustre, and you can write your results back to S3.
+Amazon FSx works natively with Amazon S3, making it easy to access your S3 data to run data processing workloads.
+Your S3 objects are presented as files in your file system, and you can write your results back to S3.
 You can also copy your on-premises data to FSx for Lustre using Amazon Direct Connect and VPN.
-This lets you run compute-intensive workloads on FSx for Lustre and store your long-term data on S3 or on-premises data stores.
+This lets you run data processing workloads on FSx for Lustre and store your long-term data on S3 or on-premises data stores.

 At any time, you can send results written to your Amazon FSx file system back to your S3 bucket.
 You can choose to commit all writes, or specific files or directories.
 Each time you export your results, Amazon FSx only copies incremental data to S3, and the results are written to a separate part of your S3 bucket.
 Amazon FSx for Lustre uses parallel data-transfer techniques to commit data back to S3.